 At the high end, the Platinum and Multi Domain Hosting plans could be good choices for bigger business with heavier traffic; they include unlimited bandwidth/mailboxes/MySQL databases/parked domains and they include a free .co.za domain name.
 The Platinum plan is better value since it provides unlimited disk space rather than the 20 GB included with the Multi Domain Hosting.

 The cPanel control panel lets you manage all aspects of your hosting via a user-friendly interface, and you can easily install content management and other applications such as WordPress, Joomla, and Drupal.

 One of the best things about SA Webhosts is the free ItSoEzi website builder that comes with all hosting plans.
 You can use the 300+ templates to create a professional web presence without having to be a professional website designer or developer.

 Pricing and Support

 While not super-cheap, SA Webhosts’ shared hosting prices are competitive compared with South African peers, especially when you consider that you get a free SSL certificate and a free website builder (plus a free domain on higher plans).

-You can pay by electronic funds transfer, by using your credit card, or by depositing cash at an ATM.
-The available billing cycles are monthly, quarterly, semi-annual, or annual.
+We offer three payment options for your convenience: you can pay by electronic funds transfer, use your credit card, or deposit cash at an ATM.
+You can select from the following billing cycles: monthly, quarterly, semi-annual, or annual.

 You should be able to contact the cutomer support team by email, ticket, or telephone during office hours.
 I say “should” because my test ticket received no reponse.
 This wouldn’t be so bad if there were sufficient self-support resources.
 However, the frequently asked questions are few and the knowledge base is almost bare: